kubeflow/community/proposals/wgs/training/wg-charter-training.md

 - Coordinating with WG Pipeline to make sure distributed training jobs can interact well with pipelines
 - Coordinating with release teams to ensure that the distributed training features can be released properly
+- Coordinating with WG AutoML to integrate with AutoML systems (e.g. Katib)

 ### Out of scope